 Bright Line Watch Co-Directors

-John M. Carey is the Wentworth Professor in the Social Sciences at Dartmouth College, where he also serves as Associate Dean of Faculty for the Social Sciences.
+John M. Carey is the Wentworth Professor in the Social Sciences at Dartmouth College.
 His research focuses on representation and democratic institutions.
 His books include Campus Diversity: The Hidden Consensus (Cambridge 2019), Legislative Voting and Accountability (Cambridge 2009) and Presidents and Assemblies (Cambridge 1992).
 He is a member of the American Academy of Arts and Sciences.

 Gretchen Helmke is the Thomas H. Jackson Distinguished University Professor of Political Science at the University of Rochester.
 Helmke’s research focuses on Latin America, political instability, and the rule of law.
 Her most recent book is Institutions on the Edge: The Origins and Consequences of Inter-Branch Crises in Latin America (Cambridge 2017).
 She has been a visiting scholar at the Kellogg Institute at the University of Notre Dame, the Weatherhead Center for International and Area Studies at Harvard University, and the Woodrow Wilson International Center for Scholars in Washington, DC.